anujossbajs/Spring-Boot/README.md

 # Spring-Boot-Application

 ### Getting Started
-This is a library application which can add book details.there are options for updating and deleting books. the book details can be viewed by passing id or email .
+This is a library application which can add book details.
+There are options for updating and deleting books.
+The book details can be viewed by passing id or email .
 This is a simple application to show spring CRUD operations using hibernate

 ### Tools and technologies used